syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Context-Menu.md

 # Context Menu

-Context menu in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
+The Context menu in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
 In TreeGrid, context menu can be enabled with ContextMenuSettings API.
 The ContextMenuSettings property contains two inner properties ShowContextMenu and ContextMenuItems.

 The ShowContextMenu property is used to enable or disable the context menu, default value for this property is false.